1.1 Target population of youth policy

 There is no single general legal definition of Youth or Young people in the Czech Republic.
 The legal system defines 'Youth' in both Civil and Criminal codes differently and the same is true for other sectoral policies, such as social, employment or health policy.
 The general perception of Youth is also differing.

-The political definition of Youth is stated in the latest available National Youth Strategy and includes young people between 13-30 years of age.
+The political definition of Youth was embodied in the last available National Youth Strategy and included young people between 13-30 years of age.
 The overall State Strategy focused on the age group 0 - 30 years of age and thus encompasses children as well.